mechero/code-quality-game/README.md

 This is a very simple web page that shows a ranking of developers by how much technical debt they are fixing on SonarQube.
 It encourages a 'friendly competition' and tries to solve one of the main problems of fixing legacy code: **it's boring**.

-You can find all the information about this game and the background of this project on [The Official Quboo website](http://quboo.tpd.io)
+You can find all the information about this game and the background of this project on [The Official Quboo website](https://quboo.tpd.io)

+## Installation

+Simple way: go to [Installation section](https://quboo.tpd.io/docs/installation) in the Quboo website and follow the instructions.

+## Contribute

+If you like this project you can [become a patron](https://www.patreon.com/quboo) and get some benefits.
+You can also star it on GitHub.

+## Building the project yourself

-From here onwards, this README file describes the code of the game.
-If you just want to install it and use it, you better continue reading the instructions on the [Quboo website](http://quboo.tpd.io).
+**From here onwards, this README file describes the game code.
+If you just want to install it and use it, you better continue reading the instructions on the [Quboo website](https://quboo.tpd.io).**

-## Requirements
+### Requirements

 * Java 10+
 * Docker (recommended) or Maven/JDK10/Node.js